 Based on Ziehe’s theories, an app with these features is not surprising.
 First of all, user recommendations have become a vital part of nearly any product on the market.
 This is explained sociologically by the fact that in a society where technology changes so rapidly, people need reassurance of their choices.
 In the travel industry, this means that user recommendations, or even better, expert recommendations, are crucial for creating trust in a product.

 The focus on individual development and search for a social community is no coincidence.
 The postmodern individual wants to create a personal identity, but at the same time wants to reflect themselves in a community of likeminded people.
-This might suggest that future travel apps could benefit from offering this mix of social media, user and expert recommendations and easy solutions for new travel activities that encourage personal development.
-Apps can facilitate personal development through travelling by specializing in travel themes from extreme sports, adventure trips and spirituality to political interest.
+This might suggest that future travel apps could benefit from offering this mix of social media, user and expert recommendations and easy solutions for new activities that encourage personal development.
+Apps can facilitate personal development by specializing in travel themes from extreme sports, adventure trips and spirituality to political interest.
 The possibilities are numerous!

 You should check out: Social networking app technology stack

 Do you want to sell advertisements, take commission from every order, or offer some in-app purchases within your app?

 Quite often companies run sponsored ads in their apps offering the best deals to their users.
 The Hipmunk app, for example, uses the “Tonight deals” option to help its users spontaneously find a cheap hotel in a new city.